 One of the tools that old school shavers use is a shaving bowl.

-Back in the day when cartridge razors or shaving creams weren’t invented, a shaving bowl is a must have.
+Back in the day before shaving creams were invented, a shaving bowl is a must-have.

 Edwin Jagger Porcelain Shaving Bowl